Skip to content

 Security Model

-• Nix: Nix uses a sandboxing mechanism to isolate builds and ensure that packages are reproducible, but it has more flexibility when it comes to disabling sandboxing (e.g., allowing non-sandboxed builds if necessary).
-The Nix sandbox can be overridden for certain packages or builds.
+• Nix: Nix uses a sandboxing mechanism to isolate builds and ensure reproducibility, but it has more flexibility when it comes to disabling sandboxing (e.g., allowing non-sandboxed builds if necessary).
+The Nix daemon typically runs as root, though unprivileged user namespaces are an option in some contexts.

 Development Experience